djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 2. Natural Deduction, due to Gentzen.

 In my opinion intuitionism and natural deduction together constitute the most significant advance in formal reasoning since the greeks invented logic.
-Intuitionsism frees us from the tyranny classical thinking whilst natural deduction separates reasoning from logic.
+Intuitionsism frees us from the tyranny of classical thinking whilst natural deduction separates reasoning from logic.
-Both are so ubiquitous as to be almost transparent, however, and therefore their importance is seldom recognised.
+Both are so ubiquitous as to be almost transparent, however, and therefore their importance has seldom if ever been acknowledged.
 We think and communicate intuitionistically just as much as we do so classically, for example;
 and natural deduction is so commonplace in the mathematical sciences, computer science in particular, that it seems to go completely unnoticed.
 So if this book does no more than to raise the awareness of these approaches then it has at least have acheived something.